No Jab No Pay

 What are the benefits of immunisation?

-- The risks of immunisation are far less than catching the disease itself.
+- Immunisation is an effective way of reducing the spread of infectious diseases in the community.
+The risks of immunisation are far less than catching the disease itself.

 - Since immunisation reduces your risk of catching a disease, you avoid the cost, inconvenience and suffering of illness.